compiler-research/compiler-research.github.io/_posts/2026-01-12-Advanced-symbol-resolution-and-reoptimization-for-clang-repl.md

 ### ExecutorResolver:
 [143654](https://github.com/llvm/llvm-project/pull/143654)
-suggested by @lhames.we introduced a `DylibSymbolResolver` that helps resolve symbols for each loaded dylib.
+suggested by Lang Hames.
+We introduced a `DylibSymbolResolver` that helps resolve symbols for each loaded dylib.

 Previously, we returned a DylibHandle to the controller.
 Now, we wrap the native handle inside `DylibSymbolResolver` and return a `ResolverHandle` instead.
 This makes the code cleaner and separates the symbol resolution logic from raw handle management.